-Reassemble in reverse order.
-Check that the appliance is gas sound.
+Fit the new injector.
+Reassemble in the reverse order.
+Check the appliance is gas sound.

-2.4 To Change a Hotplate Burner Electrode
+2.4 To Replace a Hotplate Burner Electrode

-Lift off the pan supports and remove the burner cap.
+Lift off pan supports and remove the burner cap.
 Remove the screw holding the electrode.
 Pull the electrode vertically up sufficiently to grip the lead between thumb and forefinger.

 Pull off the electrode, but keep hold of the lead.
 Fit the new electrode to the lead.
-Fix the electrode in the burner with the screw.
+Fix the electrode in the burner with screw.
 Replace the burner cap.

 Check the burner ignition.
 Replace the pan supports.